LAMurakami/lamurakami.github.io/README.md

 ### Markdown

-[GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) is a lightweight and easy-to-use syntax for styling your writing.
+[GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/) is the lightweight and default syntax for styling GitHub writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block